EltonWhybrow/stranger-things-quiz/README.md

 You can get a little refresher on the main characters by going to the [characters](https://eltonwhybrow.github.io/stranger-things-quiz/characters) view, but if you're a real fan you shouldn't need to do that.

-If you do manage to get all questions correct, you get the chance to play an added `bonus game` as a reward!
+Update: Added `bonus game`.
+You no longer need to complete quiz to play 'Whack a Gorgon!'.

 ## Tech
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.